eryajf/awesome-stars-eryajf/README.md

 *   [quick123official/quick\_redis\_blog](https://github.com/quick123official/quick_redis_blog) - QuickRedis is a free forever Redis Desktop manager.
 It supports direct connection, sentinel, and cluster mode, supports multiple languages, supports hundreds of millions of keys, and has an amazing UI.
 Supports both Windows, Mac OS X and Linux platform.

-*   [blossom-editor/blossom](https://github.com/blossom-editor/blossom) - A markdown editor that you can deploy on your own servers to achieve cloud storage and device synchronization（支持私有部署的云端存储双链笔记软件）

 *   [typicode/json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)

 *   [vuepress-reco/vuepress-theme-reco](https://github.com/vuepress-reco/vuepress-theme-reco) - 🎨 This is the repo for vuepress-theme-reco 2.